thebashpotato/tilebox/README.md

 ## About

-- Supports Clang, GNU, and MSVC toolchains (Compiles on Linux, MacOS and Windows out of the box).
+- Supports Clang, GNU toolchains.
 - Uses clang-format with Microsoft style.
 - Setup in a workspace style, where the top level CMakeLists.txt delegates lower level cmake files to clearly seperate shared/static libraries and exectubles.
 Great for mono repos.
 - All static analyzers/tooling is setup (clang-tidy, cpp-check, include what you use) as well as santizers.